volfco/vedirect-rs/README.md

 ## Details

-Developed using a VE.Direct to USB interface cable to a BMV 700.
-Should work identically with any other connection method to the device (such as the VE.Direct to serial adapters)
+Developed using a VE.Direct to USB interface cable.
+Based of the `VE.Direct-Protocol-3.32.pdf`.

-Cross compiled to use on a Raspberry Pi Zero W.

-Based of the `VE.Direct-Protocol-3.27.pdf`.
+The following Device Status Messages are implemented to spec:

+* MPPT

 Currently only implements the "Text-mode" (read only) interface,

 > The VE.Direct interface includes two modes: Text-mode and the HEX-mode.
 The purpose of the Text-mode is to make retrieving information extremely simple.
 The product will periodically transmit all run-time fields.
 The HEX-mode allows not only to read data but also write data, for example, change settings.

+**Note** If you are manually reading data off the Serial Port, as the given example demonstrates, data is written in 1 second intervals.
+If you read the buffer quicker or slower than this, you will either get incomplete or multiple sets of data.

 ## Testing

 The project has tests which can be run by usual `cargo test`

-Additionally there is a basic fuzzing setup for the parser which can be run easily using [`cargo-afl`](https://crates.io/crates/afl) - see `fuzz-target/run-fuzzer.sh`
+Additionally, there is a basic fuzzing setup for the parser which can be run easily using [`cargo-afl`](https://crates.io/crates/afl) - see `fuzz-target/run-fuzzer.sh`

 ## Status